Train a team of Safety Champions

-- give pledge cards back to your team within 1 month and discuss key points
+- give pledge cards back to your team within one month and discuss key points.

 - share information with employees.

-- Attend and participate in periodic Champions meetings.
-Recommend monthly meetings.
+- Attend and participate in periodic champions meetings.
+We recommend monthly meetings.

-- Assist with the implementation and running of a “Safe Visit Programme”.
-A Safe Visit is an informal safety tour to a work area to observe the activities.
-The visit should include a discussion with the employees in that area about any positive safety and health items or issues those employees may have
+- Assist with the implementation of a safety conversation programme.
+This will include an informal safety tour to a work area to observe the activities.
+The visit should include a discussion with the employees in that area about any positive safety and health items or issues those employees may have.

-- Assist with the execution of a near miss reporting system by encouraging the reporting of near misses.
+- Assist with the near-miss reporting system by encouraging the reporting of near misses.